Health Promotion Sciences

 Dan-Li@ouhsc.edu

-As an interdisciplinary scholar, Dr. Li employs a wide variety of research methodologies, including quantitative, qualitative, and mixed methods.
-Her contributions include over 30 peer-reviewed publications (with 16 as first or sole author), two ongoing federal grants as a Co-PI (totaling over $5.6 million), two professional grants (sole PI), one internal grant (sole PI), and various awards and fellowships.
-Her work has earned notable recognition, including the 2022 Publication in Counselor Education and Supervision Award (a national award given to one recipient annually) and the 2021 UNT College of Education Junior Faculty Research Award.
-Dr. Li has also been selected as a Faculty Fellow (2024-2025) of the Institute for Community and Society Transformation (ICAST) at OU.
+As an interdisciplinary scholar, Dr. Li employs a range of research methodologies, including quantitative, qualitative, and mixed methods.
+She has authored or co-authored 35 peer-reviewed publications, including 16 as first or sole author, and has contributed to multiple federal, state, professional, and local grants.
+Her work has received both national and institutional recognition, including the 2022 Publication in Counselor Education and Supervision Award and the 2021 University of North Texas College of Education Junior Faculty Research Award.
+She was also selected as a Faculty Fellow (2024–2025) of the Institute for Community and Society Transformation (ICAST) at the University of Oklahoma.

 Education:

-• Ph.D., Rehabilitation and Counselor Education (Major), Applied Statistics (Minor), University of Iowa, 2018
+- Ph.D., Rehabilitation and Counselor Education (Major), Applied Statistics (Minor), University of Iowa, 2018

-• M.A., Professional School Counseling, Appalachian State University, 2014
+- M.A., Professional School Counseling, Appalachian State University, 2014

-• M.A., Linguistics, Hunan University of Technology, 2012
+- M.A., Linguistics, Hunan University of Technology, 2012

-• B.A., English, Nanjing University of Information, Science, & Technology, 2009
+- B.A., English, Nanjing University of Information, Science, & Technology, 2009

 Appointments: